ARU-life-sciences/reputils/README.md

-    div     Calculate diversity along sliding windows of an alignment. help    Prints this message or the help of the given subcommand(s) tir     Take a consensus and quickly check for terminal inverted repeats (TIR)
+    div     Calculate diversity along sliding windows of an alignment. help    Prints this message or the help of the given subcommand(s) tir     Take a consensus and quickly check for terminal inverted repeats (TIR) ttc     Trim an alignment to the core TE sequence.
 ```

 ### Make a consensus